Hy-5/WhiteBackgroundRemover/README.md

 2 - Select a picture

 3 - That's it.
-The transparent version will be added to the same folder
+The transparent version will be added to the same folder.

 Features yet to be added :
 - Proper GUI